juanMarinero/juanmarinero.github.io/content/en/blogs/hugo_page_bundles.md

 Though the `topic` can be skipped if I reorder every post markdown into a folder of its topic, which is not the case since I am not sure, e.g. the blog about web-dev might in future be splitted into NodeJS and Deno and I don't want (for now) to have to reorder the script locations, nor the links to these posts coded in other pages (like when a post invites to read another post).
+To group content together even if that content isn't in the same directory in the content folder, one can use [taxonomies](https://www.giraffeacademy.com/static-site-generators/hugo/taxonomies/) (`hugo.toml`-`disableKinds` must not hindern us).
 In conclusion, this proposed layout would be quite complex, and for now my manual strategy is enough.

 Notice, though, that this whole proccess —manual updating of a list of posts— would be too tedious if I had hundreds of posts or if I wrote many every day.